itworks99/sucker/readme.md

 ### 3. To add your own Squid config template

+1. Follow steps in 1.2.
-After following steps in 1., copy squid.conf as squid[version number].conf to sucker/srv/templates with [version number] as a squid version (for example, squid.conf for Squid version 4.4 will became squid44.conf).
-Then, rebuild local docker image and start/restart local docker container or restart with the python on a local system as outlined in 1.2.
+2. Copy squid.conf as squid[version number].conf to sucker/srv/templates with [version number] as a squid version (for example, squid.conf for Squid version 4.4 will became squid44.conf)
+3. Rebuild local docker image and start/restart local docker container or restart with the python on a local system as outlined in 1.2.

-### Screenshot
+### 4. Screenshot

 ![Screenshot](Screenshot_Sucker.png)